APDevTeam/Movecraft-Cannons/README.md

 The `main` branch is coded for 1.14.4 to 1.16.5 and Movecraft 8.x.

 ## Download

-This plugin supports Minecraft versions 1.10.2 to 1.16.5, and Movecraft 7.0.0 Beta 8+.

 Devevlopment builds can be found on the [GitHub Actions tab](https://github.com/TylerS1066/Movecraft-Cannons/actions) of this repository.

 Stable builds can be found on [our SpigotMC page](https://www.spigotmc.org/resources/movecraft-cannons.86908/).